cesarc780/Data_ENG_2024/Docker-Terraform/readme.md

 You should now be able to load pgAdmin on a web browser by browsing to `localhost:8080`.
 Use the same email and password you used for running the container to log in.

+To create a database in pgAdmin
 ![steps](Captura1.PNG)

 Here use pg-database as name, and make sure to have the container with the port 5432 active

 ![steps](Captura2.PNG)

+Now, you should be able to see the table uploaded with python